Processors

 Value mapper

 The value mapper maps a static value to an attribute.
-The processor creates the attribute if it doesn't already exist.

 Example